ono-midori/ono-midori.github.io/techs/zguide.md

 Let's return to the scenario of a worker (DEALER or REQ) connected to a broker (ROUTER).
 The broker has to know when the worker is ready, and keep a list of workers so that it can take the least recently used worker each time.

-The solution is really simple, in fact: workers send a “ready” message when they start, and after they finish each task.
+The solution is really simple, in fact: workers send a "ready" message when they start, and after they finish each task.
 The broker reads these messages one-by-one.
 Each time it reads a message, it is from the last used worker.
 And because we're using a ROUTER socket, we get an identity that we can then use to send a task back to the worker.

 It's a twist on request-reply because the task is sent with the reply, and any response for the task is sent as a new request.
 The following code examples should make it clearer.